 Set the oven to 425 degrees Fahrenheit.

-Make the Brussels sprouts: Combine the coconut milk and chickpea flour in a medium sized bowl.
+First, make the Brussels sprouts: Combine the coconut milk and chickpea flour in a medium sized bowl.
 Set aside to thicken up while you prepare the Brussels sprouts.
 Remove the stem end and any loose outer leaves, then slice in half.

 Once all Brussels sprouts are cut, line a baking sheet with parchment paper.
 Dip each Brussels sprout in the batter to thoroughly coat, then place on the parchment paper, cut side up.
 Repeat until you’re done, leaving a little space in between each sprout, so they don’t stick.
 Cook for 22 minutes.
 (Add 1-2 minutes if using very large sprouts).